xielinlin2019/Light-anchoring/README.md

 ## Project Timeline
 --------
 1. Finish the hardware parts by Oct.
 14.
-2. Implement decoding, smartphone apps and database by Nov.
+2. Implement decoding, smartphone app by Nov.
 4
 3. Connect all work together and test and tune parameters by Nov.
 25

 ## References